suabochica/effect-ts-sandbox/packages/08-state-management/README.md

 Effect `Ref` data type enables communication between different fibers in your program.
 This capability is crucial in concurrent programming, where multiple tasks may need to access and update shared state simultaneously.

+`SynchronizedRef<A>` serves as a mutable reference to a value of type `A`.
+With it, we can store immutable data and perform updates atomically and effectfully.

+The distinctive function in `SynchronizedRef` is `updateEffect`.
+This function takes an effectful operation and executes it to modify the shared state.
+This is the key feature setting `SynchronizedRef` apart from `Ref`.

+In real-world applications, there are scenarios where we need to execute an effect (e.g., querying a database) and then update the shared state accordingly.
+This is where `SynchronizedRef` shines, allowing us to update shared state in an actor-model fashion.
+We have a shared mutable state, but for each distinct command or message, we want to execute our effect and update the state.

 🧪 Example
 ----------